Iowa Brain Injury Resource Network

 - Support Group: Support groups for survivors of brain injuries and/or their caregivers are offered at various site across Iowa, including one virtual/online support group.
 These groups may provide structured facilitation for sharing among peers and some may provide recreational or socialization opportunities.

 - Neuro-Resource Facilitation: This phone based service which offers individuals and families support in coping with the issues of living with brain injury and transition back to work and the community.
-The Iowa Department of Public Health current contracts with the Brain Injury Alliance of Iowa to provide statewide Neuro-Resource Facilitation.
+The Iowa Department of Public Health currently contracts with the Brain Injury Alliance of Iowa to provide statewide Neuro-Resource Facilitation.
 Support is provided in a variety of forms, including:

 - Providing brain injury specific information, and resources;

 - Linking callers to appropriate supports, services, and community resources;

 - Advocating for individual and assisting with accessing, securing, and maximizing funding, both private and public.